 The final closing balance sheet as of February 17, 2006 resulted in net asset adjustments aggregating to a total approximate \$18.9 million consideration, \$1.5 million which was paid on February 17, 2006, with the remaining \$17.4 million payable by means of the promissory note in installments through December 31, 2006 with an interest rate of 7.5% per annum.
-The first scheduled note payment of \$3.3 million was received from the buyer on May 19, 2006.
-The remaining note receivable balance of \$14.6 million which includes accrued interest through June 30, 2006 is reflected on the Company's Consolidated Balance Sheet as of June 30, 2006.
 On June 26, 2006, the Company entered into an Addendum with the buyer to finalize the closing net asset calculations, pursuant to which the parties agreed that the resulting total purchase price was \$18.9 million.
-The Addendum also provided for a conditional waiver that permits the purchaser to make the payment due on August 17, 2006 by September 29, 2006, and for the installments due on November 17, 2006 and December 31, 2006 by December 29, 2006.
-The installments will continue to accrue interest at the rate of 7.5% per annum.
+The Addendum also provided for a conditional waiver that permits the purchaser to make the payment due on August 17, 2006 by September 29, 2006, and for the installments due on November 17, 2006 and December 31, 2006 to be made on or before December 29, 2006.
 Failure to make the payments on such later dates will result in a restoration of the original terms of the note.
+The first scheduled note payment of \$3.3 million was received from the buyer on May 19, 2006, and the second scheduled note payment of \$5.5 million was received in installments of \$5.2 million on September 29, 2006 and \$0.3 million on October 10, 2006.
+The remaining note receivable balance of \$9.6 million which includes accrued interest through September 30, 2006, and includes the \$0.3 million payment received on October 10, 2006, is reflected on the Company's Consolidated Balance Sheet as of September 30, 2006.
+The unpaid principal will continue to accrue interest at the rate of 7.5% per annum.

-The impact of the divestiture has been reflected in the consolidated balance sheets as of June 30, 2006.
+The impact of the divestiture has been reflected in the consolidated balance sheets as of September 30, 2006.
 There was no gain or loss realized on the sale since the business was sold at its net carrying value.

-For the quarter ended June 30, 2006, these operations had revenues of \$0.0 million and a net loss of \$0.2 million.
-The loss from discontinued operations for the quarter ended June 30, 2006 of \$0.2 million is primarily related to final close out expenses.
-For the six months ended June 30, 2006, these operations had revenues of \$5.9 million and net income of \$0.0 million.
+For the quarter ended September 30, 2006, our other discontinued operations in Latin America had revenues of \$0.6 million and a net income of \$0.2 million.
+For the nine months ended September 30, 2006, these operations had revenues of \$6.5 million and net income of \$0.2 million.